 Your eyes are the primary facial feature people notice.
 When you look at somebody, especially when communicating at close distance, you tend to instinctively make eye contact.
 Unconsciously you form an opinion about somebody from their facial features, and the eyes in particular provide clues that affect your response.
 Even when you look at yourself in the mirror, you almost automatically look at your eyes first.

-While eyelid procedures are most often performed for cosmetic purposes (take away that “tired” look), there are other reasons why an eyelid procedure might be necessary or recommended, such as injury, congenital malformation, disease, etc.
+While eyelid procedures are most often performed for cosmetic purposes (to take away that “tired” look), there are other reasons why an eyelid procedure might be necessary or recommended, such as injury, congenital malformation, disease, etc.

 In this section learn about…